How to understand and use feta, star of TikTok’s viral pasta recipe

 Feta as we know it has been around since the 12th century.
 It gets its name from the Italian word “fetta,” meaning slice.
 It falls into the category of fresh cheeses and is simply prepared.
 Traditionally, milk is heated, mixed with probiotic cultures and rennet to coagulate, drained of its whey, sprinkled with salt, brined and then aged in barrels, tins or baskets for at least two months.

 “Any attempt to trace feta’s origins leads a researcher straight into quicksand,” Janet Fletcher wrote in the San Francisco Chronicle.
-“In the Balkans, every country makes this chalk-white cheese and every country thinks it invented it.”
+“In the Balkans, every country makes this chalk-white cheese, and every country thinks it invented it.”

 According to Keenan, “Feta is like hummus: It’s a regional food that transcends borders, even though the Greeks would claim that’s not true.”

 Greek mythology holds that Aristaeus, son of Apollo, was sent to teach humans the art of cheesemaking.
-Homer’s “Odyssey,” written in the 8th century BC, tells of one of the Cyclopes, Polyphemus, who made cheese that is said to be the predecessor to feta.
+Homer’s “Odyssey,” written in the 8th century B.C., tells of one of the Cyclopes, Polyphemus, who made cheese that is said to be the predecessor to feta.
 Feta and Greece seemingly go hand-in-hand, but similar cheeses made traditionally elsewhere in the region were also labeled “feta,” and Greece didn’t like that.
 “It’s a huge export for Greece, and it’s in their interest to have it be this one identity of Greek feta,” Keenan says.

 To maintain a stronghold on the cheese, Greece successfully petitioned the European Union to have its identity protected.
 Per the BBC, the cheese “must adhere to certain requirements in order to be called feta, including a minimum 70 percent sheep’s milk that must come from local breeds of sheep and goats traditionally raised on local pastures and from designated parts of Greece.”
-So within the EU, those made from other countries or with different types of milk are labeled “feta-style” cheeses.
+So within the E.U., those made from other countries or with different types of milk are labeled “feta-style” cheeses.
 But these rules don’t apply in the United States, meaning that you need to carefully read the label to determine what kind of feta you’re purchasing.

 Types of feta